Thursday 23rd April 2020

 Today will be a new day, a new me.
 Oh yes.

-Threw myself and J a picnic on the lawn outside, after having taken the recycling out and noticing the surrounds -the weather nigh on perfect: cool, clear, sunny.
+Threw myself and J a picnic on the lawn outside, after having taken the recycling out and noticing the surrounds -the weather nigh on perfect: cool, clear, golden.
 All the new leaves brilliantly green, creating wavering glades and dells.

-However when we ventured out carrying everything unfeasibly, they were watering the lawns, as if nefariously seen my planning.
+However when we ventured out carrying everything unfeasibly, they were watering the lawns, as if nefariously seen our planning.
 In the end we managed to bag a spot in the corner -ours a rare gated estate, normally banned in London.
 Then settling down for crudités (which to us non-French mortals means raw veg and dips), followed by a spell lying in the sun, pillowed and reading.
 Armchair travelling: India and Russia.

 All was light and blue skies, and nary a care in the world.
 A lot of the residents were doing the same, each in small huddles respectfully distant, occupying every patch of grass and nurturing an almost smug relaxation.